-Please see below for the2020-2021 FDCA's Member Initiatives that fall under the 'Represent' priority.
+Please see below for the 2022-2023 FDCA's Member Initiatives that fall under the 'Represent' priority.

-Following on from our Sector Viability Strategy and the significant progress made in terms of engagement with regulators and policy decision makers at the department and Ministerial levels, FDCA is committed to a continuation of the Sector Viability Advocacy Strategy (“the Strategy” [Phase Two]).
+Following on from previous years’ Sector Viability Strategy Phases 1 and 2, FDCA is commited to a continuation of the Sector Viability Advocacy Strategy

 There are a number of complex and interwoven factors that must be considered as part of the Strategy, perhaps most significantly, the outcome of the 2022 Federal Election.
 However, the specific strategies FDCA should consider to assist in mitigating the ongoing decline, and eventually promote sustained growth, are reasonably clear.
 These include (but are not limited to):

 - Reforming the Child Care Subsidy (CCS) approvals process to allow more prospective approved providers into the sector

 - Advocating for targeted sector investment measures as defined in FDCA’s Election Commitment Requests, at both an educator and approved service level

 - Ensuring the family day care sector is well represented in specific attraction and retention initiatives detailed in the National ECEC Workforce Strategy

 Understanding Admin Burden

 Administrative burden has, across successive member surveys, been identified by FDCA’s service and educator members as being one of the most significant operational